Use Azure SQL Database with Azure DevOps Server

 Configure Azure Active Directory authentication for your Azure SQL Database server.
 Make yourself the Active Directory administrator on the server.
 You need administrator permissions on the database to complete the remaining configuration steps.
 You can change this permission later.

 Enable your managed identity, or identities if you use multiple servers, to sign in to your Azure SQL database and give it the appropriate permissions.
 Connect to the database server by using SQL Server Management Studio.
 Connect by using an Azure Active Directory user with Active Directory authentication.
 You can't manipulate Azure Active Directory users if you sign in to Azure SQL Database under SQL authentication.

 a.
-Run the following T-SQL command on the
+Run the following T-SQL command on the main database:

 CREATE USER [VMName] FROM EXTERNAL PROVIDER ALTER ROLE [dbmanager] ADD MEMBER [VMName]

 Replace VMName with the name of the virtual machine whose managed identity you add to the database.